Would you do the Sydney Harbour Bridge Climb sparked a lively discussion on our facebook fanpage.

 I have written before on the topic of ‘Is budget travel all that matters?’
 Sometimes we have to weigh up the budget with the experience, and, if it will create a lifelong memory, then the budget often has to have a chunk taken out of it.

 We’ve done it before with the seeing the gorillas in the wild in Uganda and weddings in Fiji and Africa.
-Others choose private jet charters, staying at the Bellagio Las Vegas, or shopping at Harrods.
+Others do it with shopping trips on Rodeo Drive or to fly by private jets charter.

 On my recent trip to Sydney with Destination NSW, I had the opportunity to climb Sydney Harbour Bridge and to see for myself whether this was a worthwhile tourist attraction – one that was featured on the Oprah Australia series and is often on the bucket list of those traveling to Australia.